Leigh Halfpenny: Coaching career

 In June 2025, following his departure from Harlequins as a player, Halfpenny joined the Wales coaching setup as a skills coach for the 2025 summer tour of Japan.
 During the tour, Wales ended their 18 match losing streak with a 31–22 victory against Japan in the second test.

+Ahead of the 2026 Nations Championship, Halfpenny was announced as an interim kicking coach for Wales.
+He will be a part of the coaching squad for the matches against Fiji, Argentina, and South Africa.

+Cardiff Rugby announced in July 2026 that Halfpenny would remain at the club as kicking coach and academy skills coach after retiring at the end of the 2025-26 season.